KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/design.md

 * About us teaser: text and photo grid on slate background
 * Signature dishes section: white background
 * Slate footer

-## Priority Info

-* Contact and location info: hours, telephone number, email address, physical address
-* Weekly specials
-* Menu

-## DRY

-As often as possible, the website will adhere to the DRY (Don't Repeat Yourself) principle.
-Info and elements such as buttons will be repeated the fewest times possible in order to minimize updates.
-Attractice evergreen content will be used, with updates limited to specific areas of the website.